Tag: dyscalculia trainer

 Counting with monsters

 Many children with dyscalculia have difficulties with grasping amounts or with terms such as “less than…” or “more than…”.
-With today’s freebie this can be practiced within the number range until 10.
+With today’s freebie, this can be practiced within the number range of 1 to 10.
 Children have to count and to compare monsters.
-However, according to the AFS-method, you should not just practice calculating skills, but also sensory […]
+However, according to the AFS method, you should not just practice calculating skills, but also sensory perception.
+Therefore, exercises for visual and spatial perception are included.

 Drawing lines